AWS Virtualization

 Search for IAM in the Find Services field

-4. Click User on the left side of the page.
+4. Select User on the left side of the page

 6. Enter a name for the user.
-I.E. SkillableStudioAPI.
+For example, SkillableStudioAPI.
 The naming doesn't really matter, as long as the lab author will recognize it later.

 7. Next, select programmatic Access.
 This enables an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools.